Information flow in interaction networks II: channels, path lengths and potentials: Applications to cellular networks

 As a basis for the underlying network, we used all physical yeast protein-protein interactions from the BioGRID-3.0.65~\citep{BSRB08}.
 To improve the fidelity of the network, we removed every interaction reported by a single publication unless that publication described a low-throughput experiment, which we assumed to be more targeted.
 We considered an experiment low-throughput if it reported fewer than 300 interactions in total.
 We also removed all interactions labelled with the `Affinity Capture-RNA' experimental system since they were not protein-to-protein.
 The physical binding interactions were given a weight 1 in both directions while the interactions labelled as `Biochemical Activity' were interpreted as directional (bait $\to$ prey) and given a weight of 2.
 In cases where both physical and biochemical interactions were reported, only biochemical were considered.
 Since it is known \citep{SPAD02} that proteins with a large number of non-specific interaction partners might overtake the true signaling proteins in the information flow modeling, we excluded a set of 165 nodes corresponding to cytoskeleton proteins, histones and chaperones.
 We found that the excluded nodes do not strongly affect the results of the particular examples presented here.
 For each example we computed the normalized channel tensor summed over all sinks, that is $\nPhiT{i}{s}{K}$ in our notation.

 Fig.~\ref{fig:fig1} focuses solely on the MAPK cascade portion of the pheromone pathway, with Ste20p as a single source and Ste12p as a single sink.
-Selection of top proteins by participation ratio (Fig.~\ref{fig:fig1}(a)) captures all important participants of the cascade but emphasizes a `shortcut' through Slt2p, which is a MAP kinase involved in a different signalling pathway.
+Selection of top proteins by participation ratio captures all important participants of the cascade but emphasizes a `shortcut' through Slt2p, which is a MAP kinase involved in a different signalling pathway.
 Upon examination of the reference \citep{ZMM96} used by the BioGRID to support the Ste20p $\to$ Slt2p link, we discovered that it does not anywhere claim existence of such interaction.
 Hence, we removed Slt2p from our network for all subsequent queries and reran the query.
-In addition to the true pathway, the new ITM (not shown) emphasized a path through Nup53p (a nuclear core protein).
+In addition to the true pathway, the second ITM emphasized a path through Nup53p (a nuclear core protein).
 We examined the publication \citep{LWMD07} indicated by the BioGRID to support the Ste20p $\to$ Nup53p link and found that while it is true that Ste20p phosphorylates Nup53p \emph{in vitro}, another kinase was mainly responsible for its phosphorylation \emph{in vivo}.
 We therefore felt justified to exclude Nup53p as well.
-The ITM resulting from the same query with Slt2p and Nup53p additionally excluded is shown in Fig.~\ref{fig:fig1}(b).
-Enrichment analysis using the GO database gives `receptor signaling protein serine/threonine kinase activity' as a top term under `Molecular Function' and `filamentous growth' as a top term under `Biological Process'.
+The final ITM resulting from the same query with Slt2p and Nup53p excluded in addition to the $165$ proteins mentioned before is shown in Fig.~\ref{fig:fig1}.
+Enrichment analysis using the GO database (Fig.~\ref{fig:fig7}, column D) gives `receptor signaling protein serine/threonine kinase activity' as a top term under `Molecular Function' and `filamentous growth' as a top term under `Biological Process'.
 Hence, the final ITM agrees well with the canonical understanding of the MAPK cascade.